abbyazari/abbyazari.github.io/_pages/group.md

 - We recognize the importance of planned rest when seeking and advancing knowledge.
 - We iterate on these goals regularly and support each other in enabling this vision as an evolving community of knowledge seekers.

-This vision was last updated in 2025 by A. R. Azari with external feedback from S. Soler and C. Culha.
+This vision was last updated in 2025 by A. R. Azari with external feedback from S. Soler, C. Culha, and C. B. G. James.